-Suzanne Vinnik has appeared with some of the leading opera houses and international concert stages throughout her career and has been praised by the New York Times as a "voice notable for its dramatic nuance" and described by Opera News as "Refreshing...[With] beautifully molded, vividly communicative phrasing” Suzanne Vinnik has captivated audience across the globe.
-In addition to singing, she is the CEO/Co-Managing Partner of Shoperatic.com (the marketplace of over 10.5k female opera singers boasting $100K transactions in its first three months of launching.
+Praised by the The New York Times as a "voice notable for its dramatic nuance" and described by Opera News as "Refreshing...[With] beautifully molded, vividly communicative phrasing” Suzanne Vinnik has captivated audience across the globe.
+In addition to performing, she is the CEO/Co-Owner of Shoperatic.com a marketplace community of 11K female opera singers boasting $100K transactions in its first three months of launching.

 Ms. Vinnik is a recipient of the Georg Solti Foundation Grant, the Olga Forrai Foundation Grant, and the Sullivan Foundation Career Development Award.
 She was a major prize winner in the Opera Index Inc. and the first prize winner in the New Jersey Verismo Opera Competition and American Prize for Opera for two years in a row.
 She received second prize in the Gerda Lissner International Competition, third prize from Liederkranz Foundation and Mildred Miller International Voice Competition, Audience Favorite & Fourth Prize from Palm Beach Opera and was an international finalist and award winner in the Queen Sonja International Music Competition.
 Other accolades include George London Foundation Encouragement Award, numerous prizes from the Marcello Giordani Foundation and various grants from The Licia Albanese-Puccini Foundation, Giulio Gari Foundation, New York Foundation for the Arts and Nevada Arts Council.